julianghionoiu/record-and-upload/README.md

 Note: In the above case, the current project directory will need to be mapped as a volume so the respective scripts runs seamlessly.

-#### Run the app simulating a low-disk space environment (using the --minimum-required-diskspace CLI param)
+#### Run the app simulating a low-disk space environment (using the --minimum-required-diskspace-gb CLI param)

 ```bash
 $ cd scripts/tests